New to UMass

 - Demonstrations, support, and consultations on effective use of AV equipment

 - As of Fall 2011, the UMass Amherst began supporting i>clicker as the campus' main Audience Response System (ARS).
-For more information about the ARS or to receive a demonstration of the technology, visit the OIT blog or email OIT.
+For more information about the ARS or to receive a demonstration of the technology, visit the UMass Amherst Information Technology website or email UMass Amherst IT.

 - UMass Amherst also provides an Online Web-based Learning homework system (“OWL”).